khazali/MCPricer/README.md

 ## Assumptions
+* The underlying follows the geometric Brownian motion, with constant drift and volatility.
+* There are no transaction costs or taxes.
+All securities are perfectly divisible.
+* Security trading is continuous.
+* The risk-free interest rate, r, is constant and the same for all maturities.
+* There are no riskless arbitrage opportunities.
+* The short-selling of securities with full use of proceeds is permitted.
+* Continuous compounding was used.
 * A year is considered to be 365 days.
 * Underlying stock pays no dividend.
 * Only the closing price of the underlying is considered.
+* The duration of observing autocallable is assumed to be fixed.
+In each observation, the payoff is assumed to be the next multiple of the base payoff.